Four Steps: Advancing a Position

 The four required steps in getting rewarded for advancing a strategic position.

-Though we can discuss advancing our positions in the minds of others in incremental ways, in the end, the only true “advance” is one that leads to a reward, that is, something satisfying our goals and mission.
-In this article, we will briefly examine the four major steps required to get rewarded, known as the four key methods of practical strategy—listen, aim, move, claim—each step flowing naturally from how our minds work, steps misunderstood by most people.
+Though we can discuss advancing our positions in the minds of others in incremental ways, in the end, the only true “advance” is one that leads to a reward.
+We advance, improve, or expand our positions only when we better satisfy our goals and mission.
+In this article, we will briefly examine the four major steps required to get rewarded, known as the four key methods of practical strategy—listen, aim, move, and claim.
+I call this the Progress Cycle.
+Each step flows naturally from how our minds work, but these steps are misunderstood by most people.
+Though calling them “steps” is useful because the represent progress calling them areas of focus or parts of a whole might be more accurate.
 In future articles we will examine each of these four steps in more detail, but most of these future articles will be only for our paid subscribers only and Science of Strategy Institute members,

 The conscious mind likes straight lines; the unconscious mind prefers loops.
 Competitive processes are not linear, our success depending on the reactions of others, every reaction creating another interaction.
 Production processes are linear, dealing with inanimate objects. converting raw materials step by step into a finished product, running in one direction, ending with a finished product.
 We are only trained in linear thinking, so we expect competitive processes to be linear, but they are not.
 They are cyclic.
 They continually loop back upon themselves, reincorporating feedback from the environment into our next choice of actions.
 Their processes are never finished.
 They have no true end point.
 Whether successful or not, each advance requires another advance.
 The process is always a loop, advancing by both failure and success, sometimes earning tangible rewards, others earning valuable knowledge, always returning to the beginning of the four steps, always working on our next advance, always trying to maintain our current position.